Index of Tools

 Wildlife Conservation Society

-Tech in China to confirm species identity through a series of questions, but takes an extra step to outsource initially unidentifiable items to external scientists.
+China-based technology to confirm species identity through a series of questions.
+It takes an extra step to outsource initially unidentifiable items to external scientists.
 If the product is identified as illegal by the user or external scientists, steps are taken to track down the product and trader/trafficker.
-The app was specifically developed to support forest police, customs officers, and others in the field to address trafficking across China
+The app was specifically developed to support forest police, customs officers, and others in the field to address trafficking across China.

 Wildlife Insights